 Fellowships and Grants

-Explore the opportunities available:
+Explore the opportunities available

-- Internal Fellowships: administered by TGS
+- Internal fellowships and grants: administered by TGS

-- External Fellowships: administered by outside sources
+- External fellowships and funding: administered by outside sources

-Furthermore, fellows and scholars must refrain from remunerative work (other than teaching or research directly related to their assistantships) unless a written request for a waiver is approved by TGS.
-If any of these conditions is violated, financial support may be withdrawn by TGS.
+Furthermore, fellows and scholars must refrain from remunerative work (other than teaching or research directly related to their assistantships) unless a permission to work is granted by TGS.

-PLEASE NOTE: Fellows and scholars are not expected to teach or assist in laboratories in return for their awards unless such duties are required of all doctoral students in the department.
+Please Note: Fellows are not expected to perform service, teach, or assist in laboratories in return for their fellowship awards unless such duties are required of all doctoral students in the department.